xMariem/template-02/README.md

 # template-2
-## a template for tranning, from elzero web school
+## a template for traning, from elzero web school